 Seppälä is one of the three co-founders of the research collective Bordering Actors (2014).
-She is interested in resistance, activism, social movements, development, displacement, forced migration, ethnography, politics of knowledge, decolonization, postcolonial and subaltern studies, feminist and queer theory, engaged scholarship, prefigurative epistemologies and collaborative research methodologies.
-In her recent work, she has focused on feminization of resistance, decolonial feminist solidarity and co-production of knowledge together with research participants.
+She is interested in activism, resistance, social movements, development, displacement, forced migration, refugees, ethnography, politics of knowledge, decolonization, postcolonial and feminist theory, engaged scholarship, art-based and collaborative research methodologies.
+In her recent work, she has focused on feminization of resistance, decolonial feminist solidarity, and co-production of knowledge with research participants.
 She is also developing a new concept of co-decolonizing.